decentraland/adr/RFC/RFC-9-hosted-preview-service.md

 - Define Hardware requirements for the Preview Content Server (Disk space/CPU)
 - Define the max number of concurrent users allowed in a Preview
 - Implement a Garbage Collection
-- Determine the cost of running the Server for all content creators
+- Define a strategy to open this to all content creators

 ### Stage 3: Run your own Preview Servers